 Exports, Imports and the Trade Deficit

-Exports of goods and services in the United States amounted to $2.23 trillion in 2015.
-This is approximately 13% of nominal Gross Domestic Product.
+Exports of goods and services in the United States amounted to a combined $4.9 trillion in 2016 ($2.2 trillion in exports and $2.7 trillion in imports).
 The United States’ strongest export items include capital goods (includes computers and telecommunications equipment), industrial supplies, food, high technology (including military) products, computer software, entertainment products (movies, music), and services (banking, consulting, insurance).
-The United States’ main 3 export partners are Canada, Mexico, and China.
+The United States’ main three export partners are Canada, Mexico, and China.

-Imports of goods and services in 2015 amounted to $2,76 billion or approximately 16% of nominal GDP.
+Imports of goods and services in 2016 amounted to approximately 15% of nominal GDP.
 A significant component is manufactured products, such as industrial machinery and equipment (including oil and petroleum products), televisions, smart phones, computers, and cars.
 This is in contrast to several decades ago, when over half of all imports were raw materials.
+United States exports of services (tourism, intellectual property use, financial services, transport services) totaled approximately $750 billion in 2016.
+Imports of services amounted to approximately $500 billion.
 The service and information economy has taken on a more dominant role in the United States.
 Many services can only be provided domestically, whereas manufacturing can be done in other countries.
-Manufacturing industries have been on the decline over the past several decades in the United States due to higher labor costs, more expensive benefits (i.e. health insurance) costs, high corporate tax rates, and increased regulations.
-The current administration is attempting to reverse this.
+Manufacturing industries have been on the decline over the past several decades in the United States due to higher labor costs, more expensive benefits (including health insurance) costs, high corporate tax rates, and increased regulations.
+Recently passed laws are attempting to reverse this.

 A trade deficit does not necessarily mean that a country is in debt.
 By definition, it only means that the merchandise parts of the balance of payments is negative.
 The merchandise component of the balance of payments is only one of various other accounts.
 The services account, for example, has been positive by several hundreds of billions of dollars the past several years.
 For more information about the Balance of Payments, see the Principles of Macroeconomics part of our text, Unit 10, section 3.